 Wakefield began her collegiate career at the University of New Hampshire in 2007-08, helping her team reach the NCAA Frozen Four as a freshman.
 The following season she was a top-10 finalist for the Patty Kazmaier Award as the top female player in NCAA hockey.
 After her year of centralization with the national team, Wakefield transferred to Boston University and helped the team reach the championship game of the NCAA Frozen Four in 2010-11.

 After graduation in 2012, she was drafted by the Toronto Furies of the CWHL and helped them reach the Clarkson Cup in 2012-13.
-Although she has yet to make her Olympic debut, Wakefield does have multi-sport competition experience behind her, having been the leading scorer at the 2007 Canada Winter Games with 12 goals and eight assists.
+Wakefield’s previous multi-sport competition experience includes the 2007 Canada Winter Games where she was the leading scorer with 12 goals and eight assists.

 2014 Olympic Champion… 2012 World Champion… Two-time World silver medallist…

 School: Spent two years at the University of New Hampshire before transferring to Boston University in September 2010 where she majored in psychology…Odds and Ends: Favourite TV show: Grey’s Anatomy… Favourite sport other than hockey is rugby…